efmp00/quantum_tech_lab2024/README.md

 ## Quantum Technology 2024
-Repository where I upload the content related to the Quantum Technology course at KTH Royal Institute of Technology.
+Repository where I upload my work in the Quantum Technology course at KTH Royal Institute of Technology.
 The topics covered are the following:
 - [x] Superconducting Nanowire Single-Photon Detectors.
 - [x] Superconducting Quantum Interference Devices.
 - [x] Quantized Conductance.